BELT DRIVE

 Belt is in the form of a loop.
 It connects mechanically two shafts for transmitting power smoothly.
 A belt drive consists of shafts, pulleys and a belt.

-Materials Of Belts
+Material Of Belts

 (I) Leather